In Kabul, a fearful wait for US to deliver on evacuation vow

 With a Turkish visa but no way to safely reach the airport, the activist described the gap between the Taliban's words and actions “very alarming.”
 She said she was holed up in the city with a colleague, eating food delivered by a friend.

-Taliban now operate in a very different Afghanistan, facing far closer scrutiny this time around as Afghans share updates on social media.
-Some Afghans however fear retaliation, and are hurriedly wiping out their online presence instead.
+The Taliban now operate in a very different Afghanistan, facing far closer scrutiny this time around as citizens are able to share developments on social media.
+Some fear retaliation, however, and are hurriedly wiping out their online presence.

-Faiez reported from Istanbul, Gannon from Islamabad, Pakistan, and Anna from Nairobi, Kenya.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, Colleen Barry in Milan, Italy, Matt Lee in Washington and Geir Moulson in Berlin contributed.
+Faiez reported from Istanbul, Gannon from Islamabad, and Anna from Nairobi, Kenya.
+Associated Press writer Jon Gambrell in Dubai, United Arab Emirates; Colleen Barry in Milan, Italy; Matt Lee in Washington; and Geir Moulson in Berlin contributed to this report.

 Comments